chrisliu298/minimal-lm-finetune/README.md

 python -m pip install -r requirements.txt
 ```

+There are two configuration files that you need to provide: `accelerate_config.yaml` and `deepspeed_config.json`, which are available in this repository.
+They are configured in a way that should work out of the box, but you should still check them to make sure they match your setup.

 The `accelerate_config.yaml` configuration file can also be obtained by running `accelerate config` from the command line.
 This will start an interactive prompt that will guide you through the process of creating a configuration file.
 For the DeepSpeed configuration, please refer to the [DeepSpeed documentation](https://www.deepspeed.ai/docs/config-json/) for a comprehensive list of options.

 ## Usage